piqnt/polymatic/README.md

 Polymatic is a minimalist middleware framework.
 It does not have game loop, rendering, physics, or any other game specific functions.
 Instead, it provides a simple way to implement your game functions, and integrate other libraries.
 Polymatic is designed to use other libraries for rendering, sound, physics, storage, networking, etc.

-Polymatic is inspired by ECS (entity-component-system) architecture; *middlewares* can be used to implement systems, and *data-drivers* can be used to decouple data (entity) from behavior (component).
-However unlike mainstream ECS framework, Polymatic does not manage your data, and doesn't have queries.
+Polymatic is inspired by ECS (entity-component-system) architecture: *middlewares* can be used to implement systems, and *data-drivers* can be used to decouple data (entity) from behavior (component).
+However unlike mainstream ECS frameworks, Polymatic does not manage your data, and doesn't have queries.

-Polymatic is distributed as a simple js library and works with existing web development tools such dependency management, build, deployment, etc.
+Polymatic is distributed as a simple JavaScript library, and is compatible with frontend and backend development tools and envrinments.

 ### Middleware